Council supports tighter regulations on sale of nicotine products

 “Using nicotine pouches to control people’s smoking cravings is going to cause a drastic intake increase of oral cancers, gum cancers, tooth decay and just create a substitute addiction from one to the other,” she added.

-Health Canada gave approval to Imperial Tobacco Canada in July of 2023 to sell Zonnic under the Natural Health Product Regulations as a Nicotine Replacement Therapy (NRT) product.
+Health Canada gave approval to Imperial Tobacco Canada in July of 2023 to sell Zonnic under the Natural Health Product Regulations as a nicotine replacement therapy (NRT) product.

-“It’s a poorly thought-out process and it’s available to anybody of any age to purchase, not a good idea in my humble opinion,” stated Anderson.
+“It’s a poorly thought-out process and it’s available to anybody of any age to purchase – not a good idea in my humble opinion,” stated Anderson.

-During that time Zonnic was sold under the Health Canada approval without adhering to the restrictions of the Federal Tobacco and Vaping Products Act, 1997 and the Smoke-Free Ontario Act, 2017, stated board of health chair René Lapierre.
+During that time Zonnic was sold under Health Canada approval without adhering to the restrictions of the Federal Tobacco and Vaping Products Act, 1997 and the Smoke-Free Ontario Act, 2017, stated PHSD board of health chair René Lapierre.

 The 1997 act speaks to general restrictions on manufacturers and distributors of tobacco products and the 2017 act is intended to protect Ontarians from the harms of second-hand tobacco and cannabis smoke and vapour.